LoopOnCode/UnitySensor/README.md

 1. Momentarily pressing the reset button.
 1. Then, releasing the boot button.

-Once flashing has completed.
-Press the reset button to restart in normal mode.
+Once flashing has completed, press the reset button to restart in normal mode.

-# Arduino Exmaple Projects
+# Arduino Example Projects

 ### PlatformIO
 PlatformIO is a cross-platform IDE extension for Visual Studio Code.
 Use PlatformIO to open, build and upload the example projects to the Unity board.
-The installation guide can be found [here](https://platformio.org/install/ide?install=vs code).
+The installation guide can be found [here](https://platformio.org/install/ide?install=vscode).

 ### 1. [Blink](/Arduino%20Examples/Blink)
 This project will blink LEDs on all GPIO ports.